Skip to content

 Lock Screen, Encryption, and OS Hardening

 Set your screen to lock automatically after 30 seconds or less of inactivity.
-Disable lock screen notifications that reveal message previews — an attacker who picks up your phone should not see a banking one-time password (OTP) displayed without unlocking the device first.
+Disable lock screen notifications that reveal message previews — an attacker who picks up your phone should not see a banking one-time password (OTP) on screen without unlocking the device first.

 On iOS, go to Settings → Face ID & Passcode and disable “Reply with Message” and “Home Control” from the lock screen.
 On Android, navigate to Settings → Privacy → Lock Screen and set notifications to “Show sensitive content only when unlocked.”